 “Well, most people are.
 Not much reason to stay.
 So, where’d you come from?”
 The waitress suddenly blushed, then quickly added, “If you don’t mind me asking, that is.”

 Charlene studied the waitress who seemed to be working the early-morning shift alone, seeing similarities between herself many years ago.
-The woman was young, probably no more than seventeen or eighteen.
-She was tall and quite thin, but not anorexic-thin.
+The young woman, probably no more than seventeen or eighteen, was tall and quite thin, but not anorexic-thin.
 She was pretty, though modestly, in need of a touch of blush and pink lipstick to add color to her pale complexion.
 A more stylish haircut wouldn’t hurt, at least a good trim of the long mane and some highlights to brighten the mousy blond color.